spasticninja/reel-seek/readme.md

 ##Notes
 In the future, I'd like to add:
  * a top ten list for current movies to the front page, utilizing Metacritic's RSS feed.
- * display the front page films in a carousel for a better landing page UX.
+ * display the front page films in a carousel for a better landing page.

 ##License
 [MIT License](http://revolunet.mit-license.org/)